tarwn/lessthandot-hugo/blogs/content/posts/2015-08-18-nancy-get-post-bind-and-javascript.md

 [W3Schools][1]

 For this we need some code.
-In the following example I&#8217;m using GET and POST wrong since the POST doesn&#8217;t create anything, but I&#8217;m just making a point.
+In the following example I'm using GET and POST wrong since the POST doesn't create anything, but I'm just making a point.

 Here is a very simple module.